gedePakusadewa/5_recipe_explorer/README.md

   - simply use "user":user_id instead of User:user
 - error when get data from favorite
   - simple i use same name for class name and model name, when i change model name, its solved
+- should i use multiple request recipe id data for each favorite or just save small data in system DB then display it to user?
+  - to avoid multiple request to API RECIPE, i add title and image URL colom to model Favorite.
+So, when user open page favorite, system only request detail recipe to API RECIPE
+- url field from image url for django model?
+  - use URLField() in model

 #### Day 4
 - ~update dashboard style and update navbar~